 The patient is seated in front of the desk facing away from the operator.
-The patient wears a headset (see Section 4.3) and responds to test stimuli by use of a hand-held switch which is also connected to the instrument.
+The patient wears a headset or appropriate transducer (see Section 4.3) and responds to test stimuli by use of a hand-held switch which is also connected to the instrument.